Why you should visit South Korea!

 6. Jeju Island

-Jeju do or Jeju Island is known for its beautiful tropical beaches and mountains.
-Jeju Island is like Hawaii is to the United States.
+Jeju Island has beautiful tropical beaches and mountains.
+It is like Hawaii is to the United States.
 Flights are fairly cheap to travel from Seoul to Jeju which makes it a great stop.
 However, Jeju also has an old city with beautiful history and old buildings.
 Be sure to take a tour!

 8. Have fun on a budget!